Recipe Overview

 I like to serve Asian marinated chicken with white rice or jasmine rice topped with sliced almonds.
 Fried rice or coconut rice and a side of Asian style slaw are good go-alongs, too.
 Marinated grilled chicken is also great as a protein in this cabbage salad with honey lime dressing.

+How long should you marinate chicken?
 It is possible to marinate chicken too long.
 The acid in the marinade (in this case, vinegar) helps tenderize the chicken but if you leave it too long, the surface of the chicken will deteriorate.
 Try not to marinate chicken more than twelve hours in an acidic marinade (one that contains vinegar or citrus).

+Do you rinse marinade off chicken before cooking?
 Rinsing the marinade off isn’t necessary at all.
 Allow the excess to drip off before placing the pieces on the grate.
 If you’re worried about flare-ups in your grill, gently pat the chicken with clean paper towels to remove excess marinade.

+Can you freeze chicken in marinade?
 Yes!
 Place the chicken with the marinade into a leak-proof freezer-safe container or resealable bag.
 Label and freeze for up to one month.
 For best results, thaw overnight in the fridge before grilling.

 - Rather have BBQ chicken?
-Try this BBQ Rub on your chicken with homemade BBQ Sauce.
+Try this BBQ rub on your chicken with homemade BBQ sauce.

 Asian Chicken Marinade